Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The General EH Network

 We consider a network comprised of $M$ EH transmitters.
 For the $k$-th EH transmitter, $k=1,...,M$, in the $i$-th time slot, we denote the harvested power, the actual transmit power, the desired transmit power, and the amount of stored power in the battery by $P_{{\rm in},k} (i)$, $P_{{\rm out},k}(i)$, $P_{{\rm d},k}(i)$, and $B_k(i)$, respectively.
 Each EH transmitter uses the harvested power to transmit to its designated receiving nodes.
 We collect the indices of the receiving nodes of the $k$-th EH transmitter in set $\mathcal{R}_k$.
 Then, in the $i$-th time slot, we decompose the transmit power of the $k$-th EH node, $P_{{\rm out},k}(i)$, into $|\mathcal{R}_k|$ transmit powers as

-where $P_{{\rm out},k\to j}(i)$ is the transmit power of the codeword sent from the $k$-th EH transmitter to its $j$-th receiver in the $i$-th time slot.
+where $P_{{\rm out},k\to j}(i)$ is the transmit power of the codeword sent from the $k$-th EH transmitter to its $j$-th receiver\footnote{If the same codeword is transmitted to more than one receiver, then, in terms of transmit power, these receivers can be merged into a single equivalent receiver.} in the $i$-th time slot.
 Similarly, in the $i$-th time slot, we decompose the desired transmit power of the $k$-th EH transmitter, $P_{{\rm d},k}(i)$, into $|\mathcal{R}_k|$ desired transmit powers as

-where $P_{{\rm d},k\to j}(i)$ is the desired transmit power for the codeword sent from the $k$-th EH transmitter to its $j$-th receiver in the $i$-th time slot.
+where $P_{{\rm d},k\to j}(i)\in\mathcal{P}$ is the desired transmit power for the codeword sent from the $k$-th EH transmitter to its $j$-th receiver in the $i$-th time slot.
 Using (\ref{e_1}) and (\ref{e_2}), we write the average transmit power and the average desired transmit power of the $k$-th EH transmitter as

 and

 respectively.
 The average harvested power of the $k$-th EH transmitter is given by

 Let $\bar P_{{\rm lim},k}$ denote the upper limit on the average transmit power of the $k$-th EH transmitter.
 Then, $\bar P_{{\rm out},k}\leq \bar P_{{\rm lim},k}$ has to be satisfied.